-Just as rain makes everything look different, it sounds different too, and so much learning and fun can be had by exploring these sounds with some rainy day rhythm games and percussion instruments.
+Just as rain makes everything look different, it makes different sounds too.
+So tons of learning and fun can be had by exploring these sounds with some rainy day rhythm games and percussion instruments.

-There are lots of great rainy day songs to sing to accompany these rainy day rhythm games, check out The Umbrella Song, I Hear Thunder, Splashing In The Puddles and Pitter Patter Pitter Patter which all explore the sounds and rhythm of the rain.
+We have lots of great rainy day songs to accompany these rainy day rhythm games.
+Check out The Umbrella Song, I Hear Thunder, Splashing In The Puddles and Pitter Patter Pitter Patter which all explore the sounds and rhythm of the rain.
 After you have sung one of these songs you could have a go at making some rainy sounds using our free printable Rainy Day Rhythm Games Pack.
 To print, click here or on the image above.

 Suggestions for how to use the rainy day rhythm games pack